PierceXiao413/PierceXiao413.github.io/index.md

 - 2017 Outstanding Undergraduate Students Awards of Yunnan province(Top 5%).

-- 2016 The CCF Outstanding Undergraduate Award.(Select 100 undergraduate students every year from all universities in China)
+- 2016 The CCF Outstanding Undergraduate Award.(Select 100 undergraduate students every year from all universities in China).

-- 2015 Second Prize in Contemporary Undergraduate Mathematical Contest in Modeling.
+- 2015 First Prize in Contemporary Undergraduate Mathematical Contest in Modeling in Yunnan Province.

+- Merit Student of Yunnan University && First-class Scholarship.

+#OTHER EXPERIENCE

+- Serving as volunteer in Mental Health Therapy Center in Kunming.

+- Serving as volunteer in water supply for foresters around University of Chinese academy of Sciences.

-# Skills
+# SKILLS

 - Programming Language: proficient in c, SIMD(Neon/AVX), skilled at OpenCL/c++.

 - Development Tools: proficient in VIM, CMAKE, Git, gcc, g++, average at Google GTEST, Makefile.

-- English Level: Toefl 102.
+- English Level: Toefl 102, GRE 328.

 # Contact